-The Board currently has six members and is divided into three classes.
-Classes I, II and III currently have two members each.
+The Board currently has seven members and is divided into three classes.
+Classes I and III currently have two members each and Class II currently has three members.
 Each class has a three-year term.
 Vacancies on the Board may be filled only by persons appointed by a majority of the remaining directors.
 A director appointed by the Board to fill a vacancy in a class, including vacancies created by an increase in the number of directors, shall serve for the remainder of the full term of that class and until the director's successor is elected and qualified.

-The term of office of the Class II directors will expire at the 2020 Annual Meeting.
-Each of the nominees listed below currently serves as a Class II director of the Company.
-Each of the nominees listed below under "Class II Directors" is currently a director of the Company previously elected by the stockholders.
-If elected at the Annual Meeting, each of the nominees would serve until the 2023 annual meeting and until their respective successors have been elected and qualified, or, if sooner, until either director's death, resignation or removal.
+The term of office of the Class I directors will expire at the 2022 Annual Meeting.
+Each of the nominees listed below under "Class I Directors" is currently a director of the Company previously elected by the stockholders.
+If elected at the Annual Meeting, each of the nominees would serve until the 2025 annual meeting and until their respective successors have been elected and qualified, or, if sooner, until either director's death, resignation or removal.

 Directors are elected by a plurality of the votes of the holders of shares present in person, by remote communication or represented by proxy and entitled to vote at the Annual Meeting on the election of directors.
 The two nominees receiving the highest number of votes FOR will be elected.
 Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the nominees named below.
-If either or both of the nominees becomes unavailable for election as a result of an unexpected occurrence, shares that would have been voted for each such nominee will instead will be voted for such substitute nominee as our Nominating and Corporate Governance Committee") may propose.
+If either or both of the nominees becomes unavailable for election as a result of an unexpected occurrence, shares that would have been voted for each such nominee instead will be voted for such substitute nominee as our Nominating and Corporate Governance Committee of the Board ("Nominating and Corporate Governance Committee") may propose.
 The persons nominated for election have agreed to serve if elected.
 The Company's management has no reason to believe that either nominee will be unable to serve.

-The following table sets forth the names, ages and positions of our directors as of March 23, 2020, the record date:
+The following table sets forth the names, ages and positions of our directors as of March 21, 2022, the Record Date:

 Name Age Position(s)

-Badrinarayanan Kothandaraman 48 President, Chief Executive Officer, and Director
+Badrinarayanan Kothandaraman 50 President, Chief Executive Officer ("CEO"), and Director

-Steven J. Gomo (2) 67 Director
+Steven J. Gomo (2) 70 Director

+Jamie Haenggi (4) 52 Director

-Benjamin Kortlang (1)(5) 44 Director
+Benjamin Kortlang (1)(5) 46 Director

-Joseph Malchow 34 Director
+Joseph Malchow 36 Director

-Richard S. Mora (5)(6) 55 Director
+Richard S. Mora (5)(6) 57 Director

-Thurman John Rodgers (3)(4) 72 Director
+Thurman John Rodgers (3)(4) 74 Director

-(1) Chair of the Nominating and Corporate Governance Committee.
+- (1) Chair of the Nominating and Corporate Governance Committee

-- (2) Chair of the Audit Committee.
+- (2) Chair of the Audit Committee

-- (3) Chair of the Compensation Committee.
+- (3) Chair of the Compensation Committee

-- (4) Member of the Nominating and Corporate Governance Committee.
+- (4) Member of the Nominating and Corporate Governance Committee

-- (5) Member of the Audit Committee.
+- (5) Member of the Audit Committee

-- (6) Member of the Compensation Committee.
+- (6) Member of the Compensation Committee

 It is the Company's policy to encourage directors and nominees for director to attend the Annual Meeting of Stockholders.
+Badri Kothandaraman, our President and CEO, and all but two of the other members of our board of directors attended our Annual Meeting of Stockholders in 2021.